 The Judge Advocate General (JAG) Department is the legal department of the three services: Army, Navy, and Air Force.
 The Judge Advocate’s primary role is to deliver independent, operationally-focused, solution-oriented legal advice and services across the full spectrum of respective laws.

 Academia: The ever-rising number of law schools is providing opportunities for young law graduates to pursue their area of interest in teaching.

 Non-Governmental Organizations: Law graduates are equally equipped to handle social work, as they are aware of the legal rightsof all social strata.
-They have the option of working with NGOs, National Human Rights Commission, National Commission for Women, etc.
+They have the option of working with NGOs, the National Human Rights Commission, the National Commission for Women, etc.

-Legal Process Outsourcing: LPOs include a vast range of services, such as, research, drafting, vetting, etc. With India continuing to be a major player in the world of outsourcing, LPOs are avenues for high-paying jobs.
+Legal Process Outsourcing: LPOs include a vast range of services, such as research, drafting, vetting, etc. With India continuing to be a major player in the world of outsourcing, LPOs are avenues for high-paying jobs.

 Law is most sought after by students of Humanities

 More than 40% of law school aspirants are from Science background.
 60% of the NLSIU batch of 2013-18 comprised Science students.